FirstTimeEZ/server-ssl/README.md

 ### Create SSL Certificate

-`start-windows.bat` will automatically create keys when you run it if you don't provide any and none exist and you are using [`Git Bash`](https://git-scm.com/downloads/win)
+`start-windows.bat` will automatically create keys when you run it if you don't provide any and none exist

+You must be using [`Git Bash`](https://git-scm.com/downloads/win) for keys to get created automatically

 ![](https://i.imgur.com/rXINeXI.png)